RNA substructure as a random matrix ensemble: Application

 This idea is tested using the data obtained from \cite{rnadata}.
 The number of RNA molecules is given by a histogram as a function of $k/\ell$ where we set the interval of the bin to be 0.02 (Fig.\ref{fig:data}) and require $\ell \geq 50$ so that at each bin the data is not empty.
 The total number of collected data turns out to be 335 from \cite{rnadata} and they are distributed as 283 ($50 \leq \ell < 150$) and 52 ($150 \leq \ell $).
 The best sample will be the data set with given $\ell$.
 However, we cannot get a significant number of data set with a given $\ell$.
 To overcome the statistical error, we use the whole data set with $\ell \geq 50$ assuming different $\ell$ of the data set does not affect much of the result.
 The histogram shows $0.22 \leq k_0/\ell < 0.24$ and therefore, $\mu \simeq -3.6$.
-For comparison, the normalized distributions corresponding to $\mu=-3.6$ are plotted using the generating function when $\ell=50$(blue circle), $100$(red triangle), $200$(orange square).
+For comparison, the normalized distributions corresponding to $\mu=-3.6$ are plotted using the generating function when $\ell=50$(circle), $100$(triangle), $200$(square).
 Different $\ell$ shows only the slight change of the standard deviation which confirms the assumption.
-Even though we consider the model which neglects the bonding energy difference according to nucleotides involved, the stem distribution shows that the result is not much affected by the bonding energy difference.